The Alexandria Project

 Most importantly, the data we gather during Phase 1 of the Alexandria Project will inform how we prioritize sites for full preservation-through-documentation.
 We will know which sites are the most imminently threatened and which are of greatest import.
 Phase 2 — the full documentation of all sites in the region — will define the on-going work of Shumla for our foreseeable future.

 The Alexandria Project is the most ambitious project Shumla has ever undertaken.
-It will move the needle on the preservation and study of this, the North American Archaic library of murals, in a big way.
+It will cost $3 Million over four years to complete.
+Together with our supporters, we will move the needle on the preservation and study of the North American Archaic library of murals in a big way.

 Anonymous Foundation Donor